The use of some disinfectants, such as chlorine, results in the formation of byproducts, many of them are considered carcinogenic.

 - The temperature – the concentration of DBPs increases with temperature.

-- The pH – concentration of THM increases and that of HAA5 decreases with the pH.
+- pH – concentration of THM increases and that of HAA5 decreases with the pH.

-Contact time – the concentration of DBPs increases with the contact time between the SPD precursor and the disinfectant.
+- Contact time – the concentration of DBPs increases with the contact time between the DBP precursor and the disinfectant.

-The concentration of bromide – higher concentration of results in greater amount of DBPs.
+- Bromide concentration – higher concentration of results in greater amount of DBPs.

-The dose of the disinfectant – higher dose results in a greater amount of DBPS.
+- The dose of disinfectant – higher dose results in a greater amount of DBPS.

 CONTROL PARAMETERS AND MEASURES